justinmclean/ApacheWombat/README.md

 >   Jan Kovarik, which is available under a MIT license.
 >   For details, see licenses/glyphicons.MIT.

-<small>Apache is a trademark of The Apache Software Foundation.</small>
+<sup>Apache is a trademark of The Apache Software Foundation.</sup>

 [1]:http://www.apache.org/dev/licensing-howto.html